 Like Jupiter, Saturn is made mostly of hydrogen and helium.
 Its volume is 755 times greater than that of Earth.
-Winds in the upper atmosphere reach 500 m (1,600 feet) per second in the equatorial region.
-(In contrast, the strongest hurricane-force winds on Earth top out at about 110 m, or 360 feet per second.)
+Winds in the upper atmosphere reach 500 meters (1,600?feet) per second in the equatorial region.
+In contrast, the strongest hurricane-force winds on Earth top out at about 110 meters (360 feet) per second.
 These super-fast winds, combined with heat rising from within the planet's interior, cause the yellow and gold bands visible in the atmosphere.

-In the early 1980s, NASA's Voyager 1 and Voyager 2 spacecraft revealed that Saturn's rings are made mostly of water ice, and they imaged "braided" rings, ringlets and "spokes" -- dark features in the rings that circle the planet at different rates from that of the surrounding ring material.
-Saturn's ring system extends hundreds of thousands of kilometers from the planet, yet the vertical depth is typically about 10 m (30 feet) in the main rings.
-During Saturn's equinox in autumn 2009, when sunlight illuminated the rings edge-on, Cassini spacecraft images showed vertical formations in some of the rings; the particles seem to pile up in bumps or ridges more than 3 km (2 miles) tall.
+In the early 1980s, NASA's two Voyager spacecraft revealed that Saturn's rings are made mostly of water ice, and they imaged "braided" rings, ringlets, and "spokes" - dark features in the rings that form and initially circle the planet at different rates from that of the surrounding ring material.
+Saturn's ring system extends hundreds of thousands of kilometers from the planet, yet the vertical height is typically about 10 meters (30 feet) in the main rings.
+During Saturn's equinox in autumn 2009, when sunlight illuminated the rings edge-on, Cassini spacecraft images showed vertical formations in some of the rings; the particles seem to pile up in bumps or ridges more than 3 kilometers (2 miles) tall.

-Though Saturn's magnetic field is not as huge as Jupiter's, it is still 578 times as powerful as the Earth's.
-Saturn, its rings and many of its satellites lie totally within Saturn's own enormous magnetosphere -- the region of space in which the behavior of electrically charged particles is influenced more by Saturn's magnetic field than by the solar wind.
-While the Hubble Space Telescope imaged Saturn's aurora in the ultraviolet, the Cassini spacecraft found that Saturn has a unique secondary aurora at the north pole, imaged in the infrared in 2008.
+At Saturn's center is a dense core of rock, ice, water, and other compounds made solid by the intense pressure and heat.
+It is enveloped by liquid metallic hydrogen, inside a layer of liquid hydrogen - similar to Jupiter but considerably smaller.
+Saturn's magnetic field is smaller than Jupiter's but still 578 times as powerful as Earth's.
+Saturn, the rings, and many of the satellites lie totally within Saturn's enormous magnetosphere, the region of space in which the behavior of electrically charged particles is influenced more by Saturn's magnetic field than by the solar wind.
 Aurorae occur when charged particles spiral into a planet's atmosphere along magnetic field lines.
 On Earth, these charged particles come from the solar wind.
 Cassini showed that at least some of Saturn's aurorae are like Jupiter's and are largely unaffected by the solar wind.

-The next chapter in our knowledge of Saturn is being written right now by the Cassini mission, which carried Europe's Huygens probe to Saturn.
+The next chapter in our knowledge of Saturn is being written right now by the Cassini-Huygens mission.
 The Huygens probe descended through Titan's atmosphere in January 2005, collecting data on the atmosphere and surface.
-The Cassini spacecraft, orbiting Saturn since 2004, continues to explore the planet and its moons, rings and magnetosphere.
-By July 2009, Cassini had returned more than 200,000 images.
-The Cassini Equinox Mission is studying the rings during Saturn's autumnal equinox, when the sun shines directly on Saturn's equator.
-Three-dimensional features are visible in the rings during this time of year, such as moonlets that protrude above and below the ring plane and cast shadows, revealing their sizes and shapes.
+The Cassini spacecraft, orbiting Saturn since 2004, continues to explore the planet and its moons, rings, and magnetosphere.
+The Cassini Equinox Mission studied the rings during Saturn's autumnal equinox, when the Sun was shining directly on the equator, through 2010.
+Now the spacecraft is seeking to make exciting new discoveries in a second extended mission called the Cassini Solstice Mission, which continues until September 2017.

 How Saturn Got its Name